prof-rossetti/intro-to-python/notes/devtools/render.md

 Under the "Advanced" options, set any environment variables that your app requires, as necessary.

-Finally, click to "Create" the web service.
+Finally, click "Deploy web service".
+This will trigger a build.
+Since we are using the free server option, it might take a few moments for the deployment to complete.

 ## Render Deploys